rhysd/electron-in-page-search/README.md

 searchInWebview.openSearchWindow();
 ```

-This package works cross platform (macOS, Linux and Windows).
+This package works cross platform (macOS, Linux and Windows) with running CI on them (Travis CI for macOS and Linux, AppVeyor for Windows).

 ## Installation